Officials: Gang members responsible for string of arson cases in Iberville Parish

 BAYOU GOULA - The State Fire Marshal's Office says three gang members are responsible for six different fires throughout Iberville Parish last year.

-Authorities say the suspects are connected to a string of arson cases over a period of six months in 2018, including vehicle, trailer, and outdoor kitchen fires.
+Authorities say the suspects are connected to a string of arson cases over a period of six months in 2018, including vehicle, trailer and outdoor kitchen fires.

 Deputies arrested 19-year-old Tyriek “Reko” Rivers, 19-year-old Donald “Dee Rayy” Vondo, and 21-year-old Jerrimiah “Supa” Henderson.

 All three were taken into custody on Friday and booked into the parish jail.
-Each of the men face two counts of aggravated arson, three counts of simple arson, and one count of patterns of criminal street gang activity.
+Each of the men face two counts of aggravated arson, three counts of simple arson and one count of patterns of criminal street gang activity.

 More News